Prabhakarzx/Ruby-OOP-Project-Game/README.md

-# Ruby-OOP-Project-Game Project
+# Ruby-OOP-Project-Game

 In this project we're required to create a Tic Tac Toe Game using Ruby with OOP concepts.

+> This project is split in 4 milestones, which were:

+- Setting up the project
+- Designing the user interface
+- Creating the game logic
+- Writing the game instructions

+> The main goal of this project is to asure the mastery on the methods ruby provides and to learn how to replicate them using basic coding knowledge.

 Milestone 1: Project Setup  (Completed)

-- lib and bin  directory created
+- Create lib and bin  directory
-- main script executable
+- Make Main script executable
-- "Hello world" printed
+- Print "Hello world"

-Milestone 2: User interface (In progreess)
+Milestone 2: User interface (Completed)

-- acquired information from user
+- Acquire information from user
-- board structure created
+- Create board structure

+Milestone 3: Game Logic (In progreess)

-- game basic logic commented
+- Put the game logic in work
+- Validate user moves
+- check moves against winning and draw moves

 ## Authors